How to See the Best of Abu Dhabi in One Day

 Beyond the beaming symmetrical facade, you’ll see a number of solid gold chandeliers as well as the world’s largest hand-knotted carpet.

-He intended that its construction would link ancient and modern Islamic architecture whilst at the same time creating a place of learning that would reflect Islamic values.
+The late Sheikh Zayed bin Sultan Al Nahyan commissioned this mosque to convey a message of peace, tolerance, and diversity.
+He intended that its construction would link ancient and modern Islamic architecture while at the same time creating a place of learning that would reflect Islamic values.

 Entrance to the mosque is free and it opens its doors for visitors between 9 am – 10 pm.
-On Fridays it is open from 9 am to 12 pm and reopens from 3 pm to 10 pm.
+On Fridays, it is open from 9 am to 12 pm and reopens from 3 pm to 10 pm.

 But make sure to arrive earlier as you can expect a large queue and a big crowd.
 Prepare to spend around an hour at the mosque.

 Since it’s a deeply religious place, all guests must be modestly dressed.
 The dress code is really strict for women: you must wear loose-fitting, ankle-length trousers or skirts and have your arms covered.
+I recommend buying an abaya in one of the shops close to the entrance if you don’t have any.

-The Sheikh Zayed Grand Mosque is insanely beautiful and it’s definitely one of the most instagrammable places in Abu Dhabi.
+The Sheikh Zayed Grand Mosque is insanely beautiful and it’s definitely one of the most Instagrammable places in Abu Dhabi.
 However, be prepared that taking photos inside is really tough.

 There is a marked one-way path for the visitors and the guards usually keep rushing everyone who spends too much time taking photos.
 Definitely not the most peaceful experience but it’s totally worth it!